bdwong/zoom-register/README.md

 ### Register Single User

 Run `zoom-register attendees single` to register a single user.
+This command can also be used to correct the name of a registrant in the 'pending' state.

 ```sh
 zoom-register attendees single 12345678 registrant@example.com Firstname Lastname